Subhranshu-B525064/DAA-2026/DAA Lab 2/Lab 2/Dictionary Operations/README.md

 | **Predecessor(D, x)** | **$O(1)$** | Since the list is sorted and doubly linked, the logical predecessor is exactly the structural previous node, accessible instantly via `x->prev`. |
 | **Successor(D, x)** | **$O(1)$** | Since the list is sorted, the logical successor is exactly the structural next node, accessible instantly via `x->next`. |

+## Program Description

+The C program:

+- Implements all six data structures.
+- Implements all seven Dictionary operations.
+- Demonstrates the operations using sample data.
+- Displays the worst-case complexity comparison.
+- Generates `operations.dat` containing operation-growth data.
+- Generates `plot.gp`, a Gnuplot script used to plot the results.